OlivierLD/raspberry-coffee/NMEA.mux.WebUI/README.md

 The [`NMEA.multiplexer`](../NMEA.multiplexer/README.md) is able to read, compute, and broadcast data.

-To work even if no WiFi is available, the best is probably to have the Raspberry Pi emit its own.
+To work even if no WiFi network is available, the best is probably to have the Raspberry Pi emit its own.
 This is totally feasible, follow the instructions provided [here](https://learn.adafruit.com/setting-up-a-raspberry-pi-as-a-wifi-access-point/install-software).

 Now, depending on the configuration you want, several different components, from several different modules in this project will be required or not.

-We will show here how to compose the server based on your own needs.
+We will show here how to compose a custom server, based on your own needs.

 The HTTP/REST server we use here is the one you find in the `common-utils` module.
 To minimize the footprint of the final application, all the static pages required by the web interface will be served from a single archive, as this feature is available from the HTTP Server we use here.

 > Note:
-> The operations on the Serial port require `libRxTx`, and this dependency cannot be taken care of by Gradle.
+> The operations on a Serial Port would require `libRxTx`, and this dependency cannot be taken care of by Gradle.
-> To be able to use it outside gradle, run (on Linux/Debian/Raspberry Pi):
+> To be able to use it outside gradle, run (on Linux/Debian/Raspberry Pi), you need to install this package:
 ```bash
  sudo apt-get install librxtx-java
 ```